 The model structure is developed following Fournier and Archibald's (1982) methods, with many similarities to Methot (1990).
 We implemented the model using automatic differentiation software developed as a set of libraries under C++ (ADModel Builder).
 ADModel Builder can estimate a large number of parameters in a non-linear model using automatic differentiation software extended from Greiwank and Corliss (1991) and developed into C++ class libraries.
 This software provides the derivative calculations needed for finding the objective function via a quasi-Newton function minimization routine (e.g., Press et al. 1992).
-The model implementation language (ADModel Builder) gives simple and rapid access to these routines and provides the ability to estimate the variance-covariance matrix for all parameters of interest.
+The model implementation language (ADModel Builder)

+gives simple and rapid access to these routines and provides the ability to estimate the variance-covariance matrix for all parameters of interest.

 Details of the population dynamics and estimation equations, description of variables and likelihood equations are presented in Appendix A (Tables A.1, A.2 and A.3).
 There were a total of 134 parameters estimated in the model (Table A.4).
-The 20 selectivity parameters estimated in the model for the smooth selectivity functions were constrained so that the number of effectively free parameters would be less than 20.
-There were 47 fishing mortality deviates in the model which were constrained to be small, to fit the observed catch closely.
-Fourteen initial recruitment deviations were estimated to start the population in 1961.
-Recruitments deviations from 1961 to 2007 plus the mean recruitment accounted for 48 parameters.
+The 18 selectivity parameters estimated in the model for the smooth selectivity functions were constrained so that the number of effectively free parameters would be less than 18.
+There were 49 fishing mortality deviates in the model which were constrained to be small, plus one mean fishing mortality parameter, to fit the observed catch closely.
+Twelve initial recruitment deviations were estimated to start the population in 1961.
+Recruitments deviations from 1961 to 2009 account for 49 parameters, plus one parameter for the mean recruitment.
+Survey selectivity was estimated separately for males and females (4 parameters total).
 The instantaneous natural mortality rate, catchability for the survey and the Von Bertalanffy growth parameters were fixed in the model (Table A.5).